 History will have recorded that Datuk Seri Hajiji Noor was ultimately sworn in the new Chief Minister but it will not have recorded the tensions and disagreements arising from that initial announcement from the Prime Minister himself.

 It is fair to say that politics in Malaysia is now at a stage where the trust deficit between the electorate and the body politics is at an all time high.
 Maybe its high time for IDEALISM, NATIONALISM and MODERATION to make a comeback?

 It cannot be denied that the fall-out from the 14th General Elections still reverberates to this day.
 The political stability afforded the country when Barisan Nasional was in power is now a thing of the past.
 But looking wider afield, political stability is not the only casualty.

 Race relations have also been seriously affected, what with issues like the status of the Malay Royal households, ICERD, the status of Islam as the official religion of the Federation, the status of Bahasa Melayu as the national language Bahasa Malaysia, the management and asset stripping of Lembaga Tabung Haji, attempts to re-write the history books vis-a-vis communism as well as the social contract, and many more are still fresh in the memories of Malaysians especially that of the Malays and Bumiputeras.

-It is ironic that the country have had only four Prime Ministers in the fifty two years since Independence, but in the period since the conclusion of the 14th General Elections, Malaysia have now had two Prime Ministers.
+It is ironic that the country have had only six Prime Ministers in the sixty-one years since Independence in 1957, but in the period since the conclusion of the 14th General Elections, Malaysia have now had two Prime Ministers.